C1nderC0ated/Sincript/README.md

 Steam with resource-saving flags (single process / single core, no shaders, no shared textures, no Big Picture, high-DPI off, etc.) for lower RAM/CPU use.
 It references `steam.exe` relative to its own folder, so it keeps working even if Steam is on another drive.
-To change the flags, edit the single `_SLFLAGS=` line.
+To change the flags, edit the `start` line in the generated `SteamLight.bat`: they are written into that line, not into a variable you can edit.

 ---